John is a mid-Atlantic writer and avid student of history. His current passions are frontier and Civil War history, genealogy and politics.

 After breakfast, we explored the common areas inside the hotel and outside in the beautiful gardens.
 On a small grassed terrace in the garden, a pair of Adirondack chairs beckoned guests to sit and enjoy the view of the Ozarks and the picturesque St. Elizabeth's of Hungary Catholic Church on the steep hillside below the Hotel.
 A period of meditation was enhanced by the sound of the bell in St. Elizabeth's belltower just down the hill marking the passage of time.

-This is another feature in Eureka Springs that makes it a unique and unforgettable experience for visitors.
+This is another feature of Eureka Springs that makes it a unique and unforgettable experience for visitors.

 The Crescent Hotel has been lovingly restored.
 Our stay there was like an immersion in history.
 We were taken back in time to another place.
 The hauntings were like immersive theater.
 The comforts and amenities of the Hotel, Spa, and Resort were memorable.
 We wished we had booked for additional days, but our travel schedule said no.